sandialabs/chama/documentation/index.rst

 programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
 The methods in Chama are general and can be applied to a wide range of applications.
-Chama is currently being used to design sensor networks to monitor airborne pollutants and to monitor water quality in water distribution networks.
+Chama is currently being used to design sensor networks to monitor airborne pollutants and to monitor water quality in water distribution systems.

 Contents